bekk/bekk-christmas/post/kotlin/string-templates.md

 As we can see, under the hood Kotlin uses the Java `StringBuilder`.
 The main argument for using string templates over ‘+’ is that they read better.

-Notice that string templates are evaluated when the statement executes.
+String templates are evaluated when the statement executes.
 In some cases you want the string building to happen as late as possible.
 An example is logging, where a typical log statement using string templates would look like something like.

 ```kotlin
 log.debug(“The number of presents in Santa’s sleigh is ${presents.size}”)